Welcome to the Official WKGB WebSite

 'The Welsh Karate Governing Body Ltd [Hereafter referred to as WKGB] is fully committed to the principles of Equality of opportunity for all, and acknowledges that Sports equity is about fairness in sport, equality of access, recognising inequalities and taking steps to resolve them.

-WKGB is dedicated to implementing equity in our sport, and changing the culture and structure of sport to ensure that it becomes equally accessible to all members of society whatever their age, gender, ability, nationality, race, ethnicity, parental or marital status, sexual orientation, religious or political beliefs or socio/economic status.
+WKGB is dedicated to implementing equity in our sport, and changing the culture and structure of sport to ensure that it becomes equally accessible to all members of society whatever their age, gender, ability, disability, nationality, race, ethnicity, parental or marital status, sexual orientation, religious or political beliefs or socio/economic status.

 WKGB accepts that we live in a diverse and changing society, and believes in using the power of sport to engage, motivate, improve health and fitness whilst promoting social inclusion.